- Dr Michael Guihot

 Before returning to teach at university in 2010, I worked as a lawyer and senior associate with national law firm Middletons Lawyers (now K&L Gates) in Sydney from 1999 to 2006.
 I then worked as in-house counsel in a global alcohol manufacturing company specializing in the competition law, intellectual property and compliance aspects of the business before becoming managing partner and commercial practice group head of a small firm in Sydney for 3 years.

-I teach the new unit, Artificial Intelligence, Robots and the Law and Competition Law at both the undergraduate and post graduate levels.
+I teach Artificial Intelligence, Robots and the Law and Competition Law at both the undergraduate and post graduate levels.
 I have also taught Commercial Law, Competition Law and Policy, Commercial Remedies, Torts, and Civil Procedure.
 As a mark of my teaching expertise, in 2016, I was made a Fellow of the United Kingdom Higher Education Academy.

 - Guihot M, Matthew AF, Suzor NP, (2017) Nudging robots: Innovative solutions to regulate artificial intelligence, Vanderbilt Journal of Entertainment and Technology Law p385-456